berkeman/glansigt/_posts/2019-06-28-image_processing.markdown

 We will approach the example from two directions,

-1. by keeping things simple and write a minimal parallel program to solve the task, and
+1. by keeping things simple and writing a minimal parallel program to solve the task, and
 2. by using more Accelerator features to create a solution that is more flexible and extendable.